 What Are The Fermented Foods You Must Take?

 You can start with the following fermented foods.
 If you never had them before, you can start small with half a cup a day.
 They are incredibly healthy.
-Evidence suggests that fermented foods can also treat depression, boost heart health, and even improve your skin appearance (2), (3).
+Certain animal studies suggest that fermented foods may also treat depression, boost heart health, and even improve your skin appearance (2), (3), (4).